wicai/Limited-Infection/README.md

 partial_infection is done in the following manner:

-1) partitioning users into groups, keeping track of how many users are in each group
+1) partition the users into groups, keeping track of how many users are in each group
 2) Now that we have a set of numbers, we are looking for a subset s.t. the sum is close to the amount of users to infect

 We first sort the set and ignore all values that are greater than our target interval (i.e. (.95 -> 1.05) * num_to_infect)